voxpupuli/puppet-rabbitmq/README.md

 ####`ssl_versions`

 Choose which SSL versions to enable.
-Example: `['tlsv1.2', 'tlsv1.1']`
+Example: `['tlsv1.2', 'tlsv1.1']`.

+Note that it is recommended to disable `sslv3` and `tlsv1` to prevent against POODLE and BEAST attacks.
+Please see the [RabbitMQ SSL](https://www.rabbitmq.com/ssl.html) documentation for more information.

 ####`stomp_port`